MellianStudios/mod-encounter-logs/README.md

 ---

 ### Requirements
-1. This module relies on hook which are not present in AC
+1. This module relies on multiple hooks which are not present in AC
 2. This module depends on nlhomann/json library which is not present in AC

 > you can find library integration and hooks here https://github.com/MellianStudios/azerothcore-wotlk/tree/encounter-logs